imoted/RaspberryPi_Mouse_Navigation/README.md

 ## what you can do?

- you can use move_base and lidar and cartgrapher
+ you can use move_base and lidar and cartgrapher on raspberrypi mouse (https://rt-net.jp/mobility/products/raspberry-pi-mouse)

 ## Requirements